|The Lone Rider Series from|

 (Courtesy of Les Adams)

 Above is the title lobby card to WOLVES OF THE RANGE (PRC, 1943).
 Centered is Bob Livingston.
 On the left is I. Stanford Jolley and on the right is Jack Ingram.
-Note the B&W inset on the lower left --- that's Charles 'Slim' Whitaker (as "Pasha" the Swami) doing a bit with Al 'Fuzzy' St. John.
+Note the B&W inset in the lower left - that's Charles 'Slim' Whitaker (as 'Pasha the Swami') doing a bit with Al 'Fuzzy' St. John.

 Don't forget to visit the George Houston and Bob Livingston pages on the Old Corral.
 And there's more on Al 'Fuzzy' St. John in the Saddle Pals and Sidekicks section.

 |The B film production company that ultimately became PRC began life in 1938 when Ben Judell (1891 - 1974) formed Progressive Pictures Corporation.
 Over the next couple of years, the enterprise went through some financial turmoil as well as a management shakeup, including the exit of Judell and the arrival of producer Sigmund Neufeld.
 There were several name changes also - there was Producers Pictures ... then Producers Distributing Corporation (PDC) ... followed by Sigmund Neufeld Productions ... and lastly, Producers Releasing Corporation (PRC) which became a subsidiary of Pathe Industries, Inc.